OpenWork-NZ/mdwg/docs/_defs/MetadataLegalConstraints.md

 ## Also Consider

-- **[Resource Legal Constraints](./ResourceLegalConstraints)** contains legal restrictions that apply to the resource cited by the metadata
+- **[Resource Legal Constraints](./ResourceLegalConstraints)** contains legal restrictions that apply to the resource cited by the metadata.
 - **[Metadata Security Constraints](./MetadataSecurityConstraints)** A sibling to metadata legal constraints.
 Contains information regarding any security restriction on the metadata.

 ### Outstanding Issues